ship-public/ship-circleci-orb/README.md

               - org-global
 ```

 Once you've completed the changes to your project configuration then push the change to Github.
-On your next
+On your next workflow
-workflow run you should see your workflow appear automatically in your running version of Ship.
+run you should see your workflow appear automatically in your running version of Ship!

-Assuming that this is working correctly the in Ship you can drill-down into workflows, link to runs and commits,
+Assuming that this is working correctly then in Ship you can drill-down into workflows, link to runs and commits,
 communicate with your teammates about when things go wrong, and a [whole lot more](https://www.shipapp.io/features).

 ## Reference